-Johan: “Nervous” feels a bit passive.
+Johan: ”Nervous” feels a bit passive.
 If you’re in e-com, you should instead sharpen your offer.
 You have to become more relevant and work more and smarter with your customer insights.
 But – it depends a bit on what you sell and what customer relationship you have today.
-If you have loyal customers and you own your brands “all the way down” (and legally) without any competition, I don’t think you need to be too nervous.
+If you have loyal customers and you own your brands (legally, as well) without any competition, I don’t think you need to be too nervous.
 See it as an opportunity.
 It’s another channel to reach out in!

-It, of course, depends on how Amazon will work in Sweden.
-Swedes like to shop in Sweden or in the Nordics where you recognize yourself in the customer journey and can receive packages with the help of logistics solutions that you know.
+It obviously depends on how Amazon will work in Sweden.
+Swedes like to shop in Sweden or in the Nordics where you know how the customer journey works and you can receive packages with the help of logistics solutions that you know.
 It is not impossible that customers are a little hesitant at first.

 2. As an e-tailer – should I start selling on Amazon?

 Björn: You should definitely evaluate the channel.
 Regardless of whether you choose to start selling on Amazon or not, you must do your analysis and you must understand that business will not look exactly as before.
-Business and the competitive landscape will look different once Amazon is launched.
+Business and the competitive landscape as a whole will look different once Amazon is launched.

 Johan: Amazon is an ecosystem, part of the infrastructure online – globally and in Sweden.
 You have to understand and familiarise yourself with the platform, just as you once familiarised yourself with Google’s ecosystem.
 Getting to know Amazon should be part of “e-commerce 101”.